Carole Baskin offers $5,000 reward for tiger missing in Houston - KION546

 Cuevas posted a $50,000 bond Wednesday over the tiger incident, after he was charged with evading arrest/detention with a vehicle.

-They maintained that Cuevas is not the owner of the tiger, who they said is a 9-month-old male named “India.”
+They maintained that Cuevas is not the owner of the tiger, whom they described as a 9-month-old male named “India.”

 Elliott stressed they were working to locate the animal but would not say where his client, who was last seen with the tiger, drove Sunday night with India inside an SUV.